 - Backward compatible with USB4 version 1.0, USB 3.2, USB 2.0 and Thunderbolt 3.

 USB standards look set to become less confusing in the coming years.
-The connections remain the same, which is great for users, who until now had to constantly source new cables.
+The connections remain the same, which is very good for them users, who until now had to constantly procure new cables.
 Focusing on USB Type-C will reduce this need significantly, and older USB standards will disappear.

 Of course, it will take years before the first USB 4 version 2.0 cables and products become widely available on the market.